 The PrairieChar technology could find a ready market in North Carolina, which the National Pork Board ranks as the nation’s number two state in hog and pig inventory.
 Much of the waste produced by these farms is stored in large lagoons.
 Herrington says PrairieChar’s “wet process” works well with swine manure.
 He adds that the company already has orders for its product and the company has secured some commitments for a Series A round of financing targeting $5 million [Paragraph updated to clarify that the funding round is still underway].

 As the showcase winner, PrairieChar was awarded a $10,000 cash prize.
-The company will also receive in-kind services from the law firms Hughes Pittman & Gupton and Smith Anderson.
+The company will also receive in-kind services from the accounting firm Hughes Pittman & Gupton and law firm Smith Anderson.

 Second place went to another Lawrence-based company, Integrated Animal Health (IAH).
 The startup’s lead product is an anti-diarrheal drug for cattle.
 Up to 25 percent of calves can get sick from diarrhea, but farmers don’t know if the cause is viral or bacterial, says president and CEO Blake Hawley, who is also a veterinarian.
 IAH’s Scour Mate binds to gut toxins, regardless of the source of infection.
 IAH has also developed a canine version of Scour Mate.